The nerve that controls your facial muscles passes through a narrow corridor of bone on its way to your face.

 - Facial weakness or paralysis on the same side as the affected ear

-Usually, the rash and the facial paralysis develop at the same time.
-But in some cases, the rash will occur before the facial paralysis or the paralysis before the rash.
-Sometimes the rash never materializes.
+Usually, the rash and the facial paralysis occur at the same time.
+Sometimes one can happen before the other.
+Other times, the rash never occurs.

 If you have Ramsay Hunt syndrome, you might also experience: